About the author: Alina Khazanova, Product Designer @ Elementor

 To complete your color palette, you’ll also need to include secondary, tertiary,and neutral colors.

-03 Color Yelp How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 3
+03 Color Yelp How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 3

 Additionally, you’ll need to present these colors in your style guide using both their visual appearance and technical values.
 For example, when adding ‘blue’, you’ll also include its RGB and Hex number equivalents.